ReubenXuereb/YieldstreetTask/README.md

        private String newStatus;
        private LocalDateTime timestamp;
    }
-An audit log is essential for tracking and maintaining a clear history of all accreditation status changes, providing full traceability of user verification processes.
+An audit log is needed to keep track of and keep a clear record of all changes to an accreditation state.
+This makes sure that all user verification processes can be fully tracked.
-By capturing every update—when statuses move from “PENDING” to “CONFIRMED” to “EXPIRED” or “FAILED”—the audit log serves as a chronological record that helps ensure transparency and accountability.
+By writing down every change, like when a state goes from "PENDING" to "CONFIRMED" to "EXPIRED" or "FAILED," the audit log keeps a record of what happened and when.
+This helps make sure that everyone is responsible and open.
 This history is valuable not only for compliance with regulatory requirements but also for internal reviews, allowing administrators to track patterns, identify irregularities, or troubleshoot any issues.
+In addition to meeting regulatory requirements, this history is useful for internal reviews because it helps administrators spot trends, find problems, or figure out what's wrong.

 ## Scaling the Service

-As traffic increases and the service faces performance degradation, several strategies can be employed to scale the application:
+As the number of users grows and the service's speed suffers, there are a number of ways to make the application bigger:

-- Load Balancing: Deploy multiple instances of the service and use a load balancer (e.g., Nginx, AWS ELB) to distribute incoming requests among these instances.
+- Load Balancing: Set up multiple instances of the service and use a load balancer (example Nginx or AWS ELB) to send requests to each server as they come in.
 This can improve throughput and reduce response times.
-- Asynchronous Processing: If applicable, move long-running processes to background tasks using message queues (e.g., RabbitMQ, Kafka) to improve the responsiveness of the API.
+- Asynchronous Processing: If necessary, use message queues (such as RabbitMQ or Kafka) to shift lengthy processes to background jobs in order to increase the API's responsiveness.
-- Horizontal Scaling: Consider using container orchestration platforms like Kubernetes to manage the deployment and scaling of application instances dynamically based on traffic.
+- Horizontal Scaling: The use of container orchestration technologies such as Kubernetes to control the deployment and scaling of application instances.

 # Accreditation Service